Georgia Other Regulations

 Begin in a large, level parking lot free of obstacles.
 Use the checklist on the next page to help organize your lessons and assess learning during the second half of session 2.

-- Prior to entering the vehicle, the teen should check for fluid leaks, broken glass, etc.
+- Prior to entering the vehicle, the teen should check for fluid leaks, broken glass, objects behind the vehicle, etc.

 - Check tire pressure, engine oil, radiator, and other fluid levels.

 - Enter the vehicle and review interior controls; turn on the ignition switch to discuss functions of lights, gauges, and accessories.
 Ask your teen to operate and explain all controls and to simulate monitoring the path ahead while operating the controls.

 - Discuss how the proper seating position is essential for control of the vehicle.
 The driver should sit with his or her back firmly against the seat with at least 10 inches between the steering wheel and the driver’s chest.
 The air bag should point towards the driver’s chest.
 The top of the steering wheel should be no higher than the top of the driver’s shoulders.